 Past media industry credits include commercial radio and BBC Radio 4 in the UK, offshore radio in the Mediterranean and transnational radio on the French Riviera, as well as the British Forces Broadcasting Service in Gibraltar.
-His magazine credits include titles from Caterer & Hotelkeeper to Celebrity and Building Today.
-He is currently a member of the Advisory Board of the European Communication Research and Education Association (ECREA), of which he was Sections Representative on the Executive Board (2014–15) and Chair of the ECREA Radio Research Section (2008–2014).
-He is a member of the Steering Committee of the Radio Studies Network within MeCCSA and of the Comite Scientifique of the Groupe de Recherches et d'Etudes sur la Radio (GRER).
-Guy has been or currently serves as a judge for the following industry awards: The New York International Radio Awards, The Radio Academy Radio Production Awards and the Frank Gillard BBC Local Radio Awards.
+His magazine credits included titles from Caterer & Hotelkeeper to Celebrity and Building Today.
+He was a member of the Advisory Board of the European Communication Research and Education Association (ECREA), of which he was Sections Representative on the Executive Board (2014–15) and Chair of the ECREA Radio Research Section (2008–2014).
+He was a member of the Steering Committee of the Radio Studies Network within MeCCSA and of the Comite Scientifique of the Groupe de Recherches et d'Etudes sur la Radio (GRER).
+Guy has served as a judge for the following industry awards: The New York International Radio Awards, The Radio Academy Radio Production Awards and the Frank Gillard BBC Local Radio Awards.

 2015: Local Radio, Going Global (Palgrave Macmillan, revised paperback edition)